AbiWord/abiword-testsuite/README.md

 the change includes ONLY the expected result of the change.
 If it includes some other unexpected/unwanted changes in the output as well, a regression has been found.

 - AbiWord outputs awml differently, for example because of an internal change, or a change in the awml exporter.
 The raw diff test will now report changes for possible all exported files.
 In this canse no real harm has been done, and thus the change should not be considered as an error.

 Whenever the awml output changes as expected, the raw output for every file in the test set should be regenerated and stored.
 This process is automated, and can be done simply by calling:

 ```shell
 	./regenerate_raw.pl
 ```

-After the raw output has been updated, the changes to the *.raw.* files should be stored in cvs.
+After the raw output has been updated, the changes to the *.raw.* files should be stored in the repository.

 NOTE: this process will take a while, as a totally new clean build for
       each branch is created (which is slightly dumb, but the easiest way to make sure the raw files are created with the correct abiword version.

-## Valgrind Test
+### Valgrind Test

 This test checks for memory errors during the conversions, as well as for memoryleaks.

-## Adding new documents to the test set
+### Adding new documents to the test set

-In the various subdirectories (abw, doc, rtf, etc.) of ./impexp, files can be added at will.
-Make sure to also add them to the regression.in file located in each directory (note: you can disable specific files from being tested by commenting them out with a '#').
+In the various subdirectories (`abw`, `doc`, `rtf`, etc.) of `./impexp`, files can be added at will.
+Make sure to also add them to the regression.in file located in each directory (note: you can disable specific files from being tested by commenting them out with a '`#`').

 When you finished adding new files, enter the impexp directory and run: